edaveglobal/starter-rest-api/README.md

-# Starter REST Api for a very small
+# Starter REST Api for a very small project

 This is an example REST Api designed to be deployed on Cyclic.sh